 Fact #4: Marriage is very important to the people of Kudla.

-In fact, it is so important that certain communities in the outskirts of the city even conduct the marriage ceremonies of family members who died young and single.
+In fact, it is so important that certain communities on the outskirts of the city even conduct the marriage ceremonies of family members who died young and single.
 These simple villagers believe that those who died young and single will return as discontented ghosts and give them trouble.

 Several such spirit weddings are held in the months of July and August (also known as the month of Aati).
-All the wedding rituals are performed, including the giving away of gold and jewellery to the groom’s family.
-The festive wedding garments purchased for the bride and the groom, along with the jewellery, are kept safely for a year and then given away to people of certain castes.
+All the wedding rituals are performed, including the giving away of gold and jewelry to the groom’s family.
+The festive wedding garments purchased for the bride and the groom, along with the jewelry, are kept safely for a year and then given away to people of certain castes.